 There are several important presentation aspects:

 The presentation will vary depending on the type of sales proposal.
 Don’t just let your Design team whip up something on their own.
-Make sure pass on low-fi version with comments on the look and feel you want.
-You know your prospect best, so do what you feel is right.
+Make sure to pass on a low-fi version with comments on the look and feel you want.
+You know your buyer best, so do what you feel is right.

 Sometimes a Request for Proposal (RFP) will specify the way a sales proposal template should be designed.
 In that case, you will need to make edits to meet those expectations.